 What is the context of the issue?

-Mr Kemp accuses both the Palestinian Authority and Hamas in his Oxford Union address of rejecting all opportunities since the 1917 Balfour agreement to create a self governing Palestinian state.
+Mr Kemp accuses both the Palestinian Authority and Hamas in his Oxford Union address of rejecting all opportunities since the 1917 Balfour agreement to create a self-governance Palestinian state.

 Successive attempts have been made since the creation of Israel in 1948 to reach a

-two-state solution and secure a Palestinian homeland, but the historical context is more
+two-state solution and secure a Palestinian homeland.
+Still, the historical context is more

 complicated than portraying the issue as the Palestinian leadership constantly rejecting the